Canziyos/Experimental_Mood_Detection/docs/Main_Review_Paper.md

 ---

-Great.
-Let's look at **point 5: Datasets** as described in the reviewed article.

----

 ### Point 5: Datasets for Emotion Recognition

 The article categorizes datasets based on the **sensor modality** they support.
 It covers a wide selection, which is crucial because emotion recognition systems are heavily dependent on **data diversity**, **labeling quality**, and **sensor synchronization**.